xiaoleichen/mpv-settings-mac/README.md

 * More responsive to mouse move (`minmousemove = 0`).
 * Move down seekbar to align with time code.
 * Show chapter list when skipping back/forward to previous/next chapter.
+* Move subtitle (ass not supported) when controller appears and disappears.

 ## Usage